codesnail/BehavioralCloning/README.md

 #### 2. Attempts to reduce overfitting in the model

-I added dropout layers in order to reduce overfitting (model.py lines 115-128).
-I experimented with higher and lower dropout rates, and finally settled on 20% dropout after each pooling and fully connected layer of Lenet (later, I was able to get a slightly better performance by limiting dropout to only the dense layers, but the submission doesn't use that).
+I added dropout layers in order to reduce overfitting (model.py lines 124-128).
+I experimented with higher and lower dropout rates, and finally settled on 20% dropout after first two fully connected layers of Lenet, and a 10% dropout after the last fully connected layer.

 The model used 80/20 train-validate split to ensure that the model did not overfit (model.py line 141).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.